nadeemlab/DeepLIIF/README.md

 DeepLIIF model and release back to the community with full credit to the contributors.

 ## Support
-Please use the [Image.sc Forum](https://forum.image.sc/) for discussion and questions related to DeepLIIF.
+Please use the [Image.sc Forum](https://forum.image.sc/tag/deepliif) for discussion and questions related to DeepLIIF.
+Just use the deepliif tag and the DeepLIIF Community Forum Team members will address these at the earliest possible.

 Bugs can be reported in the [GitHub Issues](https://github.com/nadeemlab/DeepLIIF/issues) tab.